-"Healthcare Improvement Scotland values the opportunity to contribute to the work of the International health technology assessment (HTA) community, and to promote robust, evidence-based advice to improve healthcare decision-making and quality of care".
+“Healthcare Improvement Scotland values the opportunity to contribute to the work of the international health technology assessment community, and to promote robust, evidence-based advice to improve healthcare decision-making and quality of care”.

 History and Structure

-Healthcare Improvement Scotland is a not-for-profit organisation.
-It is a health body whose purpose is to support healthcare providers in Scotland to deliver high quality, evidence-based, safe, effective and person centred care; and to scrutinise those services to provide public assurance about the quality and safety of that care.
+Healthcare Improvement Scotland (HIS) is a not-for-profit health body whose purpose is to support healthcare providers in Scotland to deliver high quality, evidence-based, safe, effective and person centred care; and to scrutinise those services to provide public assurance about the quality and safety of that care.

-Healthcare Improvement Scotland is the body in Scotland with statutory responsibilities in relation to HTA; specifically, ‘the evaluation and provision of advice to the health service on the clinical and cost effectiveness of new and existing health technologies including drugs’.
+Healthcare Improvement Scotland is the body in Scotland with statutory responsibilities in relation to health technology assessment (HTA); specifically, ‘the evaluation and provision of advice to the health service on the clinical and cost effectiveness of new and existing health technologies including drugs’.

 How Healthcare Improvement Scotland works

-The HTA function within Healthcare Improvement Scotland underpins the evidence element central to the integrated cycle of improvement outlined.
-Three key groups are hosted or supported by the organisation to undertake medicine and non-medicine technology assessments and clinical guidelines respectively:
+- The HTA function within Healthcare Improvement Scotland underpins the evidence element central to the integrated cycle of improvement.
+Two groups undertake medicine and non-medicine technology assessments respectively:

 - Scottish Health Technologies Group (SHTG)